If you celebrate holidays this time of year, may you enjoy them to the fullest.

-In a hospital gown, laying on a bed with a fetal heart monitor strapped to my belly, I heard the most wonderful sound a paranoid expectant mother can hear: the rapid kaTHUMP kaTHUMP kaTHUMP of a healthy baby's heart.
+In a hospital gown, lying on a bed with a fetal heart monitor strapped to my belly, I heard the most wonderful sound a paranoid expectant mother can hear: the rapid kaTHUMP kaTHUMP kaTHUMP of a healthy baby's heart.
 The on-call doctor then performed an ultrasound to show me that the baby was indeed moving, although I still couldn't feel anything.
 I had my second and final Celestone injection and went on my greatly relieved way, anxious to phone Scott with the good news.
 Well, the mostly good news.
 I wasn't thrilled to learn that, if I should go into labour early, there will be no attempt to stop it, as the baby has a "90-95%" chance of survival at this stage.
 I worry about his health if he is born prematurely, but all I can do is to take it easy, as per the doctor's orders.

 Having had the distraction of the baby fright, I missed two visits with the felines next door.
 Scott and I bought a case of canned cat food this evening only to discover that the brood has moved on, leaving an empty plate, empty bowl and empty pet carrier.
 My great happiness from the morning's reassuring hospital visit was tempered by the sadness of knowing that I was unable to rescue the cats from joining the already large population of feral cats in our area.
 Priorities change when one is pregnant, and I certainly had to put my unborn baby's welfare above all else, but that doesn't prevent me from feeling like I let down the little ones next door.